cocodrilodog/tools-motion-kit/README.md

 ## Lifecycle: `owner`, `reuseID`, and Clearance

+The idea of the `owner` and `reuseID` is to store the `Motion` objects internally in an ordered way so that they are reusable and then disposed when not needed anymore.

 Example of owners and reuse IDs:

 <img src="https://github.com/cocodrilodog/tools-motion-kit/assets/8107813/07042712-9513-4530-ad7a-dba0d3309ac2" width="600">

 ### C#
 #### `owner` and `reuseID`
 In the code below, the `owner` is the `m_Ball` and the `reuseID` is `"Position"`.
-The idea of these two parameters is to store the `Motion` objects internally in an ordered way so that they are reusable.
-For example, in order to move the ball many times you may not want to create a new `Motion3D` object each time, so if you write the code below in different places of your script with different positions, you can rest asured that the same `Motion` object will be used for all animations as long as you use the same `owner` and `reuseID`.
+In order to move the ball many times you may not want to create a new `Motion3D` object each time, so if you write the code below in different places of your script with different positions and durations, you can rest asured that the same `Motion` object will be used for all animations as long as you use the same `owner` and `reuseID`.
 ```
 MotionKit.GetMotion(m_Ball, "Position", p => m_Ball.localPosition = p)
 	.Play(new Vector3(0, 0, 0), new Vector3(3, 0, 0), 2);